Ev357/Menu/README.md

 6. Connect the app to your watch, then select the APK file you downloaded earlier and click "INSTALL APK FILE".
 7. Enjoy the app :DD

-_There are sure other ways to do so, but i think this one is the most user friendly.
+_There are sure other ways to do so, but i think this one is the most user friendly one.
 Also the app is dope XD._

 ## Examples
 ![Screenshot_20240418_193706](https://github.com/Ev357/Menu/assets/113623019/4203a51c-796e-402c-9fb6-6cd36c7738b4)